irtf-nwcrg/rg-materials/interim-2018-09/nwcrg_interim_minutes.md

 See slides.

-TODO MJM: ask XXX if they can provide channel loss models for 5G.
+TODO MJM: Will ask a local startup if they can provide some channel and IP layer loss models for 5G.

 ## Facilitating FEC and Network Coding adoption (40')